crispinprojects/speakingcalendar/README.md

 ### Local Install Using Prebuilt Binary

-A 64-bit prebuilt binary for the latest version of Talk Calendar is available and can be downloaded from the binary directory.
+A 64-bit prebuilt binary for the latest version of Speaking Calendar is available and can be downloaded from the binary directory.
 This has been built using GTK 4.14 and tested with Fedora 40 and Ubuntu 24.04 LTS.

-Extract the downloaded file which contains the Talk Calendar executable.
-Assuming that the GTK4 base libraries are installed the Talk Calendar binary can be run from the terminal using:
+Extract the downloaded file which contains the Speaking Calendar executable.
+Assuming that the GTK4 base libraries are installed the Speaking Calendar binary can be run from the terminal using:

 ```
-./talkcalendar
+./speakingcalendar
 ```

-or double click on the "talkcalendar" file.
-Talk Calendar must have executable permissions to execute.
-If it does not then right click on the Talk Calendar binary file and choose Properties->Permissions and tick allow "Executable as Program".
+or double click on the "speakingcalendar" file.
+Speaking Calendar must have executable permissions to execute.
+If it does not then right click on the Speaking Calendar binary file and choose Properties->Permissions and tick allow "Executable as Program".

-To add Talk Calendar to the system menu modify the Talk Calendar desktop file provided in the download.
+To add the Linux Speaking Calendar to the system menu modify the Speaking Calendar desktop file provided in the download.
 A desktop file has a .desktop extension and provides metadata about an application such as its name, icon, command to execute and other properties.
 For user-specific applications desktop files can be located locally in the ~/.local/share/applications/ directory.
 Local user entries take precedence over system entries.
-For the GNOME desktop, the desktop file should be named using the [application ID](https://developer.gnome.org/documentation/tutorials/application-id.html), that is <application_id>.desktop, which in this case is "org.gtk.talkcalendar.desktop"
+For the GNOME desktop, the desktop file should be named using the [application ID](https://developer.gnome.org/documentation/tutorials/application-id.html), that is <application_id>.desktop, which in this case is "org.gtk.speakingcalendar.desktop"

-The "org.gtk.talkcalendar.desktop" file is shown below.
+The "org.gtk.speakingcalendar.desktop" file is shown below.
 You need to modify this using your own user name and directory locations.
-For example, if your user name is "tiki" and you install local applications in a folder called "Software" and you create a folder called "talkcalendar " to store the Talk Calendar binary executable then the executable path would be "Exec=/home/tiki/Software/talkcalendar/talkcalendar".
-The Exec variable defines the command to execute when launching an application, in this case, the talkcalendar binary executable.
+For example, if your user name is "tiki" and you install local applications in a folder called "Software" and you create a folder called "speakingcalendar " to store the Speaking Calendar binary executable then the executable path would be "Exec=/home/tiki/Software/speakingcalendar/speakingcalendar".
+The Exec variable defines the command to execute when launching an application, in this case, the speakingcalendar binary executable.
 The Path variable tells the system where to look for the executable and the calendar database.
 The Icon variable specifies the path to the icon file associated with the application.
 In a .desktop file, you need to use absolute and full paths.

 ```
 [Desktop Entry]
-Version=0.3.0
+Version=0.1.0
 Type=Application
-Name=Talk Calendar
+Name=Speaking Calendar
-Comment=Talking calendar
+Comment=Linux Speaking Calendar
-Icon=/home/your-user-name/folder/talkcalendar/calendar.png
+Icon=/home/your-user-name/folder/speakingcalendar/calendar.png
-Exec=/home/your-user-name/folder/talkcalendar/talkcalendar
+Exec=/home/your-user-name/folder/speakingcalendar/speakingcalendar
-Path=/home/your-user-name/folder/talkcalendar
+Path=/home/your-user-name/folder/speakingcalendar
 X-GNOME-UsesNotifications=true
 Categories=Calendar;Office;
 MimeType=text/calendar;
 ```

-Copy your modified  "org.gtk.talkcalendar.desktop" file to the ***~/.local/share/applications/***  hiden directory (tick the "Show Hidden Files" option in the file explorer).
+Copy your modified  "org.gtk.speakingcalendar.desktop" file to the ***~/.local/share/applications/***  hiden directory (tick the "Show Hidden Files" option in the file explorer).
 Create the ~/.local/share/applications/ directory if it does not already exist.
-This way of locally installing Talk Calendar should be universal across different Linux distributions.
+This way of locally installing Speaking Calendar should be universal across different Linux distributions.

 ## Calendar Usage

-If you have used a calendar application before then using Talk Calendar will be straight forward.
+If you have used a calendar application before then using Speaking Calendar will be straight forward.

 ### Adding New Event